 For more, click here.

-Google Inc. (GOOG) and automakers are having “extensive discussions” with U.S. safety regulators about self-driving cars such as the one the search-engine leader has developed, the top U.S. auto regulator said.
+Google Inc. (GOOG:US) and automakers are having “extensive discussions” with U.S. safety regulators about self-driving cars such as the one the search-engine leader has developed, the top U.S. auto regulator said.

 Google, which developed its autonomous car in secret, is testing it on U.S. roads.
 California Governor Jerry Brown last month signed a law allowing trials of self-driving cars on the state’s highways, as long as there’s a human in the driver’s seat to take over if needed.